Connection-topology--dependent energy transport and ergotropy in quantum battery networks with reciprocal and nonreciprocal couplings: Reservoir consideration

-However, not all of the stored energy can be utilized; ergotropy (extractable work), defined as $\mathcal{E}=\langle b^{\dag}b\rangle-\mathop{\min}\limits_{U}\langle Ub^{\dag}b U^{\dag}\rangle$, is used to quantify the performance of the battery~\cite{RevModPhys.96.031001,Allahverdyan2004,PhysRevLett.133.180401}.
-For a zero-temperature reservoir, the initial state of the battery corresponds to the ground state, and the system remains in a pure state throughout the evolution process.
-As a result, $\mathcal{E}$ is equivalent to the energy of the system~\cite{PhysRevA.107.042419,PhysRevA.109.042207}.
-In contrast, a hot reservoir drives the system toward mixed states due to thermal fluctuations.
+However, not all of the stored energy can be utilized; ergotropy (extractable work), defined as $\mathcal{E}(t)=\mathrm{Tr}[H_B\rho_B(t)]-\mathop{\min}\limits_{U}\mathrm{Tr}[H_BU\rho_B(t)U^{\dag}]$, is used to quantify the performance of the battery~\cite{RevModPhys.96.031001,Allahverdyan_2004,PhysRevLett.133.180401}, where the subscript ``$B$" denotes the battery subsystem and $H_B=\omega\sum_{i=1}^Nb_i^{\dag}b_i$, $\rho_B$ is the corresponding density matrix.
+The battery is initially prepared in ground state, the system remains in a pure state throughout the evolution process for a zero-temperature vacuum reservoir.
+As a result, the stored energy is fully nonpassive and equals the ergotropy $\mathcal{E}$ ~\cite{PhysRevA.107.042419,PhysRevA.109.042207}.
+In contrast, hot reservoir drives the system toward mixed states due to thermal fluctuations.
 Although thermal excitations can increase the total population $\langle b^{\dagger}b\rangle$, they mainly contribute disordered energy that cannot be efficiently converted into useful work.
-As a result, the enhancement of stored energy does not necessarily translate into improved battery performance, and the ergotropy may even be reduced in the presence of thermal noise.
+As a result, the enhancement of stored energy does not imply improved battery performance, and the ergotropy may even be reduced in the presence of thermal noise.

-As shown in Figs.~\ref{fig5}(d-f), the ergotropy in the hot reservoir is lower than that in the vacuum-reservoir case, and decreases as the reservoir temperature increases.
+As shown in Figs.~\ref{fig5}(d-f), the ergotropy in the hot reservoir is lower than that in the vacuum reservoir, and decreases as the reservoir temperature increases.
 This behavior originates from the fact that thermal fluctuations primarily inject incoherent excitations into the system.
 These results indicate that, while thermal environments can enhance overall energy storage, low-temperature reservoirs are more favorable for preserving coherent energy accumulation and maintaining a larger extractable fraction, highlighting the distinction between energy storage and useful work extraction in quantum batteries.

 We further consider the effect of a squeezed reservoir.
 The dynamics of the system is described by